That-Madman/FTC-INTO-THE-DEEP/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 This is done inside Android Studio directly, using the following steps:

+ 0) Uninstall Windows or Mac.
+At minimum, use Linux.
+Better yet, go with TempleOS or Plan 9.

  1) Locate the desired sample class in the Project/Android tree.

  2) Right click on the sample class and select "Copy"